The topology of Bott integrable fluids: Fomenko's theory for Arnold flows

+In particular, if $B$ is Morse-Bott, we deduce that it is the integral of the Hamiltonian vector field $X$.
+Hence the pair $(M,B)$ is topologically classified by the theory of Bott integrable systems.

-\begin{example} Take for example the Arnold fluid constructed in Theorem \ref{main} for Figure \ref{fig:emb}.
-Asssume we take a height function that only has a critical point in each value: assume for example that the critical value joining $\partial D_2$ and $\partial \tilde D_1$ is lower than the critical value joining $\partial D_1$ and $\partial D_2$.
+\begin{example} Take for example the Arnold flow constructed in Theorem \ref{main} for Figure \ref{fig:emb}.
+Asssume we take a height function that only has a critical point in each value: this is true if the critical value joining $\partial D_2$ and $\partial \tilde D_1$ is lower than the critical value joining $\partial D_1$ and $\partial D_2$.
 A representation of the graph associated to such topological decomposition would be Figure \ref{fig:graph}.
 We took a framing in the boundary of the Klein bottle neighborhood for which the gluing is trivial as described in Section \ref{sec:pre}.
 Whenever the Dehn coefficients are trivial in some gluing, nothing is indicated in the edge.
 The coefficients $(\alpha_i,\beta_i)$ are indicated by the Seifert invariants.

 \end{example}